Justin322322/RAINBOWPAWZ/SYSTEM-CAPABILITIES.md

 - Access booking history and saved information

 **Who benefits:**

 - Users maintain accurate contact information for communications
 - Enhanced security through password management
 - Personalized experience with profile customization

 ---

+### M. Password Recovery and Reset

+**What it does:**

+- Users who forget their password can request a reset link via email
+- System sends a secure, time-limited reset link to the registered email address
+- Users click the link and create a new password
+- Reset links expire after a certain time for security purposes
+- Password strength requirements ensure account security (minimum length, special characters)
+- Old password becomes invalid once a new one is set

+**Who benefits:**

+- Users can regain access to their accounts without contacting support
+- Secure process prevents unauthorized password changes
+- Quick and convenient self-service recovery available 24/7

+---